laurenharveyy/Kindergarten-Immunization-Records/README.md

 3. Create a filter for year and choose 2000 (for the 2000-2001 school year). <br> !['Personal Belief Exemptions 2000','Pivot table of personal belief exemptions for the 2000-2001 school year'](/PBE2000.png)
 4. Copy and paste your results into a new sheet titled "ExemptionChange" <br>
 5. Return to the same pivot table.
 Modify the filter to only include 2015 (for the 2015-2016 schoool year). <br> !['Personal Belief Exemptions 2015','Pivot table of personal belief exemptions for the 2015-2016 school year'](/PBE2015.png)
-6. Copy and paste your results into a new column in the same sheet where you pasted your previous results.
+6. Copy and paste your results into a new column in the "ExemptionChange" Sheet.
 7. Create a new pivot table.
 Set the row as "County" and the value as "nPME" for the number of students with Permanent Medical Exsemptions for each county.
 8. Create a filter for County and select only Trinity, Nevada, and Shasta.
 9. Create a filter for year and choose 2000 (for the 2000-2001 school year). <br> ![Permanent Medical Exemptions 2000','Pivot table of permanent medical exemptions for the 2000-2001 school year'](/PME20001.png)